ground-creative/tuyapiphp/README.md

 This is a simple php client to interact with devices that support the tuya api.

+*A version of the lib for nodejs is hosted here: https://github.com/ground-creative/tuyacloudnodejs*

 *If you are looking for a more ready to use solution or u need to control devices from different brands, you can use [this tool](https://github.com/ifsale/YourHomeServer) with nodejs.*

 ## Requirements